 If you follow the above steps, you are on your way to writing a truly remarkable essay.
 (Yes, remarkable is my final “R”.)

 Best of luck and have fun writing!

 Are you ready to apply the 16 R’s to your med school application essays?
 Accepted’s expert consultants know just how to help you highlight your strengths and craft an application that will help you get accepted to your top choice medical school.
 Check out our one-on-one admissions services so you can ace your application and GET ACCEPTED!Dr. Elena Nawfel acquired her B.A. at Harvard, earned her MD at the University of Massachusetts, did her residency at the Lahey Clinic, where she also served on the Lahey Clinic Internal Medicine Residency Recruitment Committee, and trained in Medical Oncology at the Beth Israel Deaconess Medical Center.
 After completing her medical studies, she was a Fulbright scholar in Medical Ethics.
-Want Elena to help you get Accepted?
+Dr. Nawfel is a former Accepted admissions consultant.
+Want an admissions expert to help you get accepted?
 Click here to get in touch!